Defreddy/Basicproject/README.md

 ```

 > **Note**
-> Certain URLS need to be adjusted accordingly.
+> Certain URLs / parameters in this project need to be adjusted accordingly.
 There is a website available with <localhost> parameters.
+> You must adjust the CORS table (allow_origins=['*'] = easiest way) and the GitHub secrets will not work for basicproject.yml.
+You could still define your own .env file!

 ## Download